ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `PerkChanged` function just after the `GetPerkData` function.
-This function is the listener that will be fired when the player has purchased a resource perk.
-The `perk` parameter will be the perk the player purchased, which can be used to lookup the perk data from the `PERKS` table.
+This will also trigger the `resourceChangedEvent` on the client in the **ResourceShopClient** script, so will update the player's UI.

 ```lua
 buyer:AddResource(perkData.resourceKey, perkData.resourceAmount)
 ```

-The resource amount for the perk purchased, is added to the player's resource.
-This will also trigger the `resourceChangedEvent` on the client in the **ResourceShopClient** script, so will update the player's UI.

 #### Create OnJoined Function

+When the player purchases a perk, the listener `PerkChanged` will be called, which will update the player's resource.

 ```lua
 local function OnJoined(player)